 A refreshing twist on homemade red sauce!
 Hellooooo summer sauce: perfectly aromatic with garlic, basil, and stewed tomatoes over a beautiful plate of pasta.
 It doesn't get much better than this.

-- 8 roma tomatoes, quartered (or whole peeled tomatoes from a can)
+- 8 Roma tomatoes, quartered (or whole peeled tomatoes from a can)

-- 3 cloves garlic, finely sliced lengthwise
+- 3 cloves garlic, thinly sliced lengthwise

 - 4-5 fresh basil leaves, sliced

 - Rinse and prep your tomatoes: slice lengthwise to make two halves, then slice again to make quarters.
 Remember to keep the skin on!

 - Finely slice the garlic cloves and set aside.

 - In a large pot, heat the tablespoons of oil on a medium-high heat.
 Add the tomatoes to the pan, toss them in the oil to coat and cover, lowering the flame to medium.
 Let the tomatoes sweat and “stew” down for approximately 5-6 minutes.